-Reserved Is always set to zero.
+Reserved Always set to zero.

-Code bits Are control functions used to set up and terminate a session.
+Code bits Control functions used to set up and terminate a session.

-Window Is the window size the sender is willing to accept, in octets.
+Window The window size the sender is willing to accept, in octets.

-Checksum Is the CRC, because TCP doesn't trust the lower layers and checks everything.
-The Cyclic Redundancy Check (CRC) checks the header and data fields.
+Checksum The cyclic redundancy check (CRC), because TCP doesn't trust the lower layers and checks everything.
+The CRC checks the header and data fields.